crelies/PickerViewKit/README.md

 3. Multi column

-Use the multi type if you want more than 2 columns in your picker view.
+Use the multi column type if you want more than two columns in your picker view.

 ```swift
 do {